victor-shepardson/rave-supercollider/README.md

 project.
 You don't need to run it if you only change the contents of existing files.
 You may need to edit the command if you add, remove, or rename plugins, to match the new plugin paths.
 Run the script with `--help` to see all available options.

+### Caveats

+- must use sample rate 48000 and block size 2048
+- model loading interface is WIP
+- not a well behaved UGen. all kinds of memory allocation on the audio thread.
+- prior not yet implemented

 ### Acknowledgements